Created on: November 1, 2001

 Add

-the following line to the bottom of the /etc/fstab
+following line to the bottom of the /etc/fstab file.

 //sambaserver/directory/